Transforming Public Health Leadership

 The Health Equity Scholars program

-The Health Equity Scholars program provides MPH students with high-quality applied learning opportunities to address health disparities through research and public health practice while they gain the skills needed for future careers.
-Students selected into the Health Equity Scholars Program receive:
+The Health Equity Scholars program provides MPH students with the opportunity to address health disparities through research and practice, while also gaining critical skills for leadership.
+Students selected into the Health Equity Scholars Program benefit from: